 illustrations of the works of esteemed literary geniuses including William Shakespeare, Johann Wolfgang von Goethe and Walter Scott.

-The artist gained inspiration from the works of Peter Paul Rubens and Titian.
+The artist gained inspiration from the works of Old Masters Peter Paul Rubens, Titian and Caravaggio.
 He also focused on movement and color in his artworks, instead of merely putting emphasis on modelled form and clear outlines.
 As evident in his paintings, most of his content were on the romantic and dramatic side.
 He was influenced by the works of Lord Byron, who was better known for incorporating forces of sublime in his creations.

 It was in 1822 when Delacroix made his very first major painting, The Barque of Dante.
 It was inspired by The Raft of the Medusa, a painting by Gericault.
 The artwork that received much favor from the Paris Salon became a huge sensation, and the State bought it for the Luxembourg Galleries.
 Two years after, he gained another recognition for his work The Massacre at Chios.